Science and Technology in Medicine

 For details of research areas in which ISTM offers supervision for PhD, DM and MPhil higher degrees, please see the Postgraduate Research pages.

-Well-qualified graduates interested in postgraduate study at the Institute are invited to contact the ISTM Postgraduate Research Director by letter, fax, telephone or email at the following address:
+Graduates interested in postgraduate study at the Institute are invited to contact the ISTM Postgraduate Research Director by email, letter or telephone at the following address:

-ISTM Postgraduate Research Director – Research Institute for Science and Technology in Medicine Huxley Building, Keele University, Staffordshire ST5 5BG, UK
+Dr Clare Hoskins, ISTM Director of Postgraduate Research Medical Sciences (Laboratory), Huxley Building, Keele University, Staffordshire ST5 5BG, UK

 The Research Institute advertises any partial or full studentships nationally, supported by specific project grants or Research Council CASE studentships.